Vacation / Annual Leave

 If an employee separates and is overdrawn on leave, it will be necessary to make deductions from the final salary check.
 It will be deducted in units nearest to a tenth of an hour (i.e., 1/10 of an hour for each 6 minutes overdrawn).

 Note:There are special payout provisions for EPA employees and no pay out for Post Docs, see the Employees Exempt from the State Personnel Act (EPA) Policy.

 Holidays should be charged to Holiday Leave; vacation and/or sick leave should be charged to the appropriate day(s).

-- Office of State Personnel, Vacation Leave
+- Office of State Human Resources, Vacation Leave